gromnitsky/read-aloud.el/README.md

 ## Requirements

 * Emacs 24.4+
-* A working TTS engine that has a CLI to it.
+* A working TTS engine that has a CLI for managing it.

 ## Installation